JamesFrech/AirQualityClassification/README.md

 ---

-## XAI (in progress)
+## XAI
 This subdirectory looks into explaining the machine learning techniques and how the inputs to the models affect them.
-Feature importances from random forest and XGBoost are considered as well as shap values and permutation importance.
+Feature importance from random forest and XGBoost are considered as well as shap values and permutation importance.